🏢Agent Office

 permission deniedThe command lacks permission or wrong folder.Stop.
 Do not randomly add sudo.
 Re-read that step.

-Model says no authProvider login/API key not connected.Re-run hermes model or openclaw configure --section model.
+Model says no authProvider login/API key not connected.Re-run hermes setup --portal, hermes model, or openclaw onboard --install-daemon.

 Telegram bot silentGateway off, token wrong, bot not started, or user ID not allowed.Send /start, check token/user ID, then run gateway foreground again.